kevinguo344/kevinguo344.github.io/src/markdown/communit.md

 ### Design

-The previous version of communIT was
+The previous version of communIT was a

 This page will get updated as work on communIT progresses throughout the semester.